-Furthermore, locals say the mine was covering up a massive money laundering operation by claiming gold was copper, meaning the mine, and six other known rich gold reserves on the island, are potentially worth hundreds of trillions of dollars even without fractional reserve magic.
+Furthermore, locals say the mine was covering up a massive money-laundering operation by claiming gold was copper, meaning that the mine and six other known rich gold reserves on the island are potentially worth hundreds of trillions of dollars even without fractional reserve magic.
 “They would take the gold out at night and hide it in caves,” according to Bougainville Revolutionary Army sources.

-The mine was operated by Rio Tinto Zinc from 1972 until 1989 before the locals shut it down, emerging victorious after a decade long war that resulted in the death of about 30,000 people or more than 10% of the population, according to BRA sources.
-A BRA general, “Joel” describes how the unarmed rebels were able to defeat a state of the art army.
-“When we first attacked them we only had axes and spears and knew that many of us would die,” he says.
-“We used guerilla tactics, we attacked one soldier and took his gun, with that gun we could kill 3 or 4 other soldiers and take their guns and so on; that is how we armed ourselves,” he says.
+The mine was operated by Rio Tinto Zinc from 1972 until 1989 before the locals shut it down, emerging victorious after a decade-long war that resulted in the death of about 30,000 people or more than 10% of the population, according to BRA sources.
+A BRA general, “Joel,” describes how the unarmed rebels were able to defeat a state-of-the-art army.
+“When we first attacked them, we only had axes and spears and knew that many of us would die,” he says.
+“We used guerrilla tactics; we attacked one soldier and took his gun, with that gun we could kill 3 or 4 other soldiers and take their guns, and so on; that is how we armed ourselves,” he says.

 Red Cross officials working on the island also say that to this day there are extra-judicial murders and many “disappeared people,” as a result of the conflict on the island.

 Furthermore, the resistance army won the war only to face a blockade that, to some extent, continues to this day.